elinscott-talks/marvel_review_2025/slides.typ

   - easy installation
   - automated workflows
-  - minimal input required of the user
-  - minimal knowledge required of the user
+  - minimal knowledge required from the user

-  For more details: `koopmans-functionals.org`
+  See `koopmans-functionals.org`
 ]

 = Automation